davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Consensus algorithms are what allow you to make a network of servers look like a single cohesive service.
 Without them, users would have to constantly worry about which data is on which server, like we did in the early days of the web.
 (Nameservers and FTP shares, anyone?)

 Take GitHub for example.
 GitHub stores a lot of code, and a lot of people push and pull from Git repos on GitHub every day.
 It’s too much data and too much load for any one server to handle, so we can be pretty sure GitHub is a distributed service running across a whole bunch of servers.
 I don’t know about you, but I personally have never needed to worry about any of GitHub’s servers or how their network is laid out internally.
 I just point my browser or my git client to their URL and go manage some repos.
-GitHub presents itself as a single cohesive service, abstracting away from me the details of what servers they run code on or how their network is laid out.
+I can do that because GitHub presents itself as a single cohesive service, abstracting away from me the details of what servers they run code on or how their network is laid out.

 Services like these tend to be rife with potential for conflicts.
 Say we have two users, Alice and Bob, who both want to push some commits to the same repo.
 If you’ve used Git, you may know that only the first person to push their commits will succeed; whoever pushes second will have to rebase on the first person’s commits and then push again.
 So if Alice and Bob both try to push their commits at the same time, GitHub has to decide who goes first (their commits are accepted as-is) and who goes second (and must rebase).
 There’s a problem though: Alice and Bob might be connected to different servers.
 How are the two servers going to discover Alice and Bob’s conflict, resolve it, and present a single consistent timeline of events that is the same for Alice, Bob, and anyone else using the repo?
 Probably by using a consensus algorithm, or some other system that relies on a consensus algorithm.